paramsingh/notes/vault/daily.journal.2023.04.08.md

 - Kaggle is slow as fuck.
 Things that take 20s in the fastai notebook take 2 minutes on the kaggle notebook.

 I still need to figure out a good small project to start with.

+[[ideas]]: Re-build something like AlphaGo from scratch, should be a nice learning exercise.

+Had a pretty long conversation with Shikhar yesterday (we met after an year).
+One thing that I'll note down is that optimizing for money and making money your goal seems to demonstrate lack of meaning in life to me.
+Money isn't really anything other than a number on a screen.
+I don't really know what I want to do either, but I think I've made progress in knowing that saying "I'll make X money and then I'll actually do what I want to do" is a huge trap.

+However, another good point was that I still need to sustain myself.
+So I need to figure out a way to be able to do cool things while still being reasonably ok moneywise.